-Eliam’s mind raced as he dashed through the lantern lit streets.
-The lanterns drenched the young thief’s face in a pale orange glow, and caused his gray eyes to shine as if tiny stars were trapped within.
+Eliam’s mind raced as he dashed through the lantern-lit streets.
+The lanterns drenched the young thief’s face in a pale orange glow and caused his gray eyes to shine as if they’ve trapped tiny stars.
 The sweat that trailed down his face glistened, and quick breaths hitched passed his quivering lips.
 His dirtied bare feet burnt as they fled across the sand and granite that made up the city’s streets.

 The desperate teen clutched to his small bag that swayed frantically in the night air.
 The stolen jewels clacked within the fabric, and his knuckles transitioned to a deathly white due to the profound hold he had around the worn cloth.

 ‘Hurry, hurry!’
 Eliam thought to himself, gritting his teeth.
 He stole a glance behind him and saw the guards drawing near.
 Heavy armor shielded their bodies except for their muscle-bound arms that carried brass machetes and sickles.
 Their faces twisted with rage as their cheeks and forehead burnt red.
 Their lips tightened to firm lines before throwing accusations:

 “Get back here, you little bastard!”